What is Padlet TA?

 Although TDA approved for use at the university, there are some important limitations to be aware of:

-- Padlet TA is a beta freemium service, meaning the features and interface elements may change without notice.
+- Padlet TA is a beta service, meaning the features and interface elements may change without notice.

 - There is no direct integration with Blackboard Ultra, and no built-in gradebook or analytics tracking.